 Could a world travel puzzle post be complete without a shot of hot air balloons over Cappadocia?
 We didn’t think so either.

 Last but certainly not least…our beloved Girona, Spain.
-It is our home-away-from-home and is the single spot we’ve traveled to most in the past few years.
+It is our home away from home and is the single spot we’ve travelled to most in the past few years.
 Girona has our hearts!

-Want more to do?
+Want more travel puzzles to do?
 All of these and more are on the puzzle website, waiting to be done!